-- a.
-Schedule students to their first choice of Career Technical Training program, if feasible, when they are determined to be ready for the Career Development Period (CDP), but no later than 60 days following center enrollment. - b.
+- b.
 When the student's first choice is not available, the student shall be assigned to a Career Technical Training program that is directly related to his or her first choice, or to his or her second choice. - c.
 Maintain a log of all students not assigned to Career Technical Training programs within 60 days of enrollment.
 The list shall show the students' names, dates of arrival, dates of assignment to Career Technical Training programs, and reasons for delay.

 - ➤ Pre-assessment: Pull a Career Technical Training Progress Report and download into an Excel file.
-Sort the file by Career Technical Training program and further sort the unassigned by arrival date to determine those students not assigned to a career technical program within 60 days of enrollment. - ➤ Interview CPP staff (or other appropriate staff).
+Sort the file by Career Technical Training program and further sort the unassigned by arrival date to determine those students not assigned to a career technical program within 60 days of enrollment.
+Determine if any unassigned students are designated as Limited English Proficient (LEP) and, if yes, if those students have been assigned within the first 90 days of enrollment. - ➤ Interview CPP staff (or other appropriate staff).
 How are students assigned into their career technical trade of choice?
-Is there a process in place for accommodating students who may not get first choice (e.g., waiting list)? - > Review waiting lists for trades.
+Is there a process in place for accommodating students who may not get first choice (e.g., waiting list)? - ➤ Review waiting lists for trades.
 Review progress of students in those vocations.
 Are all contracted career technical slots filled?

-0 1 2 3 4 5 6 7 8 9 Unsatis sfactory Marg ginal Satisf actory Very Good Excep tional
+1 2 3 4 5 6 7 8 9 actory Marg ginal Satisf actory Very Good Excep tional e for Rati ing: · · · - e for Rating: · · · · · · · · · · · · · · · · · · · ·

-Rationale for Rating: